PeDiot/price_prediction_vestiaire_collective/README.md

 ### Purpose

-Implement a machine learning algorithm to **estimate the price of a second-hand luxury item** in order to help users set the "right" price when they put an item on sale on the Vestiaire Collective platform.
+Implementing a machine learning algorithm to **estimate the price of a second-hand luxury item** in order to help users set the "right" price when they put an item on sale on the platform.

 ### Motivations

-The algorithm's prediction allows sellers to avoid wasting time in setting the price.
-This decision support helps him to maximize his profits by preventing him from selling at too low a price or not finding buyers because his price is too high.
+The algorithm's prediction could minimize the time spent by sellers to set prices.
+Besides, the decision-support tool could help sellers maximize their profits by preventing them from selling at too low a price or not finding buyers because their price would be too high.

-Besides, the algorithm allows buyers to find items sold at a price close to their willingness to pay by encouraging sellers to set the "right" price.
+The tool we want to build could help buyers to find items sold at a price close to their willingness to pay by encouraging sellers to set the "right" price.

-For Vestiaire Collective, the price prediction tool ensures the volume and speed of transactions.
+For Vestiaire Collective, the price prediction tool could ensure the volume and speed of transactions.
 The more transactions, the more commissions the platform earns.
-It also enhances user satisfaction: buyers find items that are priced to generate a surplus and sellers save time selling their items.
+It could also enhance user satisfaction: buyers would find items that are priced to generate a surplus and sellers would save time selling their items.

 ### Method